myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > I still do not know whether they voted as different people, or as one mystery scattered into many bodies.
 But their votes were counted like everyone else's.
 That is how I became [**Cap'n ROTY BROI (ID 996)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
 >
 > I did not ask for this anger, but I will not throw it away.
 Anger is dangerous when it becomes a bomb.
 But anger can become a message when it is tied to a sail.
 That is what we did.
-We took down the old sailcloth of [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) and covered the ark with a larger sailcloth carrying one message:
+We took down the old sailcloth of [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) and covered the ark with a larger sailcloth carrying one message:
 >
 > [**DROP NFT NOT BOMB**](../../02-the-creations.../waivfves-1/36.-d.nft.n.bomb-tm.md)
 >